 Putting together your weight loss diet can be a challenge with all the possibilities.
 What about cabbage, is it good for weight loss or fattening?

 Cabbage is a popular kind of vegetable available all around the world.
-You can eat cabbage raw on their own, pickled, in a salad, or as an ingredient in the infamous cabbage soup.
+You can eat cabbage raw on its own, pickled, in a salad, or as an ingredient in the infamous cabbage soup.

-Like most vegetables, many people will benefit in terms of weight loss by eating more bell peppers.
+Like most vegetables, many people will benefit in terms of weight loss by eating more cabbage.
 Find out just how good it is for weight loss and how you can implement this food in your diet.